 Vivenna waited, nervous, kneeling beside a decaying shanty that looked to have been built from half-crumbling bricks stolen from some other fallen structure.

 Why did I come?
 She thought.
-He wasn’t inviting me, back there.
-He simply said that I could come.
+He didn’t tell me to--he simply said that I could, if I wanted.
 I could just as easily have stayed behind.

 But she was tired of having things happen to her.
 Things out of her control.
 She had been the one to point out that maybe there was a connection between the priest Fafen and Denth’s plan.
 She wanted to see this to the end.

-That had been easy to think back in the lit room, however.
+That had been easy to think back in the lit room.
 Here in the darkness she was far less certain.
 It didn’t help that, looming to the left side of the shanty, stood one of the D’Denir statues.
 There had been some of them in the Highland slums as well, though most of them had been defaced or broken.
-They stood as a quiet indication that this city was old--that areas that were now slums had once been just another, ordinary part of the town.
-Complete with statues and regular people.

 A footstep cracked, and a shadow loomed.
 She nearly gasped in shock, but managed to keep it in as she recognized Nightblood in the figure’s hand.